0xOKNOTOK/game-web-client/README.md

 # Online Game Client

 Recreation of a typical desktop game launcher with elements inspired by Battle.net, Steam and Epic Games.
-This application has user authentication and dynamic data based on a users library, friends and other news.
+This application has user authentication and dynamic data based on a users library, friends and other information respective to the games owned by a user.

 ## Tech Stack